Clara Lee

-Clara Lee (born 14 January 1985), birth name Lee Sung-min and better known by her mononym Clara, is an actress and model based in South Korea.
+Clara Lee (born 14 January 1985), birth name Lee Sung-min and better known by her mononym Clara, is a British and South Korean actress and model.

 Early life

-Clara was born in Switzerland to Korean parents.
+Clara was born January 14, 1985 in Bern to Korean parents.
 Her father is Lee Seung-kyu, a member of the bilingual band Koreana.
 She spent part of her childhood in South Korea.
 Clara's mother reportedly encouraged her to pursue a career in acting.
 At the age of 14, she relocated to California, United States, to learn English, where she lived for six years separate from her parents.
 She later earned an associate degree in Fashion Design from El Camino College.

 Career

 2005–2015: Debut and early projects

 Clara made her entertainment debut under her birth name in 2005 and starred in her first film in 2009, Five Senses of Eros.
 In January 2012, she adopted Clara as her stage name, which was announced at a press conference for the drama series, Take Care of Us, Captain.
 Reasons given for the name change included that her birth name, Sung-min, was "male-sounding" and that her English name had always been Clara.